informaticmonad/bibfra.me-archive/model/archive.md

 <!---

-Elements below are oncluded in BF Lite but need updated definitions for the BF Lite + Archives layer.
+Elements below are oncluded in BF Lite but need updated descriptions for the BF Lite + Archives layer.

 # title